websms-com/websmscom-csharp/README.md

   * [examples/async.cs](examples/async.cs):  Sending a binary message asynchronously.
   * [examples/ASP.NET/](examples/ASP.NET/):  Simple web page for sending a text SMS.

-  If you want to compile the library yourself, the Microsoft Visual Studio 2010 solution and project files are included in this package.
+  If you want to compile the library yourself, the Microsoft Visual Studio 2022 solution and project files are included in this package.

-  This toolkit requires Microsoft .NET Framework 3.5.
+  The library toolkit requires Microsoft .NET Standard 2.1.
+  All other projects in the solution require .NET core 6.x LTS

 NuGet Package
 -------------